Code-Institute-Submissions/Moxie-Restaurant/README.md

 ## FEATURES ##
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 ### Existing Features ###
-* Application for website login.
+* Application for homepage.
-* Navigation to home page.
+* Navigation to menu page.
-* Navigation to attraction page.
+* Navigation to services page.
-* Navigation to Restaurant page.
+* Navigation to gallery page.
 * Navigation to Contact page.
-* Redirection link to restaurant webpages.
+* Navigation  link to order webpages.
-* Direction Map.
+* Direction Map using Google Map API.
+* Animation using javascript
 * Provided Contact Us form.
-* Slide show of tourist attractions and brief description about destination.
-* Provide Login form.
+* Provide email facility using Email.js
+* Using Jquery add online order and bt each order it will added to the cart and the no is incremented

 ### Features Left to Implement ###
-* Options to provide customer reviews about destinations.
+* Options to provide customer reviews about restaurant.
-* New webpage for Accomodation/Hotels information
+* Add table reservation
- * Application form for Accomodation preferences.
+* Application fpr home delivery.
-  * Option to provide hotel review
-* New webpage for various travel modes and options including car rental details and public bus timings.

  ## Technologies Used ##
  * **HTML** is used for the creation of webpage.
  * **CSS** is used for website design and Styling.
+ * **API** is used for Providing Google Map,Email Rechapche
+  * **Javascript** is used for Animation and popup box when send email
- * **IFRAME** is used for incorperating location map in the website.
+   * **jquery** is used for online ordering.
  * **Font Awesome** is used for taking icons.
  * **BOOTSRAP 4** to have reusable CSS styling.

  ## TESTING ##
  * All the html and css code has been tested in **w3c validator**.
- * Test has been performed to login credential requirement for website login.
  * Test has been done to verify all the href links are working properly.
- * Test was done for slideshow of images on attraction page.
+ * Test was done for animation is working properly.
  * Test has been done if the form is working properly.
+ * Test has been done to ensure email is received using email.js.
- * Test has been done to ensure proper working of website in various devices.
+ * Test has been done to ensure proper working of location map using Api.
- * Test has been done to ensure proper working of location map.
+ * Test has been done to ensure proper working of jquery for online ordering.

  ### Project looks and screen sizes ###